 Gum disease often goes unnoticed, with many men and women not recognizing the symptoms.
-If you have red, swollen gums or experience discomfort or bleeding when brushing your teeth, it’s essential that you visit Dr. Andy Mueller at Brooklyn Avenue Dental in Seattle, Washington.
+If you have red, swollen gums or experience discomfort or bleeding when brushing your teeth, it’s essential that you visit Dr. Sam Kim at Brooklyn Avenue Dental in Seattle, Washington.
 When caught early enough, Dr. Andy can reverse gingivitis, which leads to gum disease.
 If you think you might be experiencing symptoms of gum disease, act fast to prevent progression and schedule an appointment online or over the phone.

 Gingivitis is the earliest stage of gum disease, and it’s reversible with proper treatment.
 If you have gingivitis, you might experience red and swollen gums that may bleed while brushing your teeth.
 Gingivitis is often the result of poor oral hygiene and can be easily overlooked.

 Gum disease, also known as periodontal disease, occurs when gingivitis has advanced to the next stage.
 At this stage, bacteria gets under your gum line and causes the breakdown of bone and tissue around your teeth, loosening them and eventually causing them to fall out or have to be removed.

 Some symptoms occur when you have gum disease, including: